-In this first instance you’ll see a list of modification you’ve made (if any) to your local files.
-You’ll need to click on the ‘Check repository’ button to see if anyone has committed changes to the repository so there are modification in the repository version that you’re missing locally.
+In this first instance, you’ll see a list of modification you’ve made (if any) to your local files.
+You’ll need to click on the ‘Check repository’ button to see if anyone has committed changes to the repository so there is a modification in the repository version that you’re missing locally.

 Assuming you’re all up to date and in sync with the repository then we can go through the process of simulating a conflict and working through resolving that conflict.
 To do this we’ll go through these steps…

 - modify a file in the first (user 1) directory

 - commit the modified file in the first directory to the repository